Studio Museum in Harlem

 Apollo Theater information

-Its most famous event is the long-running Amateur Night – ‘where stars are born and legends are made’ – which takes place every Wednesday night.
+The Apollo’s most famous event is the long-running Amateur Night, which takes place every Wednesday night.
 The wild and ruthless crowd is as fun to watch as the performers.
+Fascinating tours of the building require groups of 20 or more with advance reservation, though individuals are welcome to join group tours based on availability (see the website).